 Nirbhay Gandhi, Lean-Agile Mindset, Inc.

-Nirbhay Gandhi is an Enterprise Coach and an Entrepreneur with more than 17 years of unique, extensive and field-based experience in the area of implementing Lean and Agile at scale.
+Gandhi is a seasoned Enterprise Coach and an Entrepreneur with more than 18 years of unique, extensive and field-based experience in the area of implementing Lean and Agile at scale.
 Throughout his career, he has helped several product and IT organizations transform through adoption of lean-agile methods and mindsets at various levels.
-He has worked in multicultural and highly distributed environments including North America, South America, Europe, and Asia — and has helped organizations increase their competitiveness by achieving results like, faster time to market, higher quality, higher productivity and predictability, leading to a higher state of customer engagement and customer satisfaction.
-Nirbhay is also part of the U.S. Military, where he has been serving in the U.S. Army since March 2016.
+He has worked in multicultural and highly distributed environments including North America, South America, Europe, and Asia, and has helped organizations increase their competitiveness by achieving results like, faster time to market, higher quality, higher productivity and predictability, leading to a higher state of customer engagement and customer satisfaction.
+Gandhi is also part of the military, where he has been serving in the U.S. Army since March 2016.

 Mary Gannon, Editor, Fluid Power World